IyerS/sundareshiyer.github.io/_posts/2019-08-01-smb-grant-contest.md

+---
+layout: post
-# Leveraging Analytics to Drive FedEx's Small Business Grant Contest Success Across Europe and Asia
+title: Leveraging Analytics to Drive FedEx's Small Business Grant Contest Success Across Europe and Asia
+image: "/assets/img/project-images/smb-grant.png"
+tags: [Adobe Analytics, Audience Management, A/B Testing, KPI Rationalization, Campaign Analytics]
+category: experience
+date: 2019-08-01
+company: FedEx
+excerpt: This post outlines the work I did as a part of the FedEx brand marketing team towards the Small business grant contest.
+---

 In my role as the Marketing Analytics Manager at FedEx from 2017 to 2019, I spearheaded the end-to-end reporting and analytics for the Small Business Grant Contest across multiple countries in Europe and Asia.
 This project showcased my ability to leverage data-driven insights to optimize marketing strategies, improve campaign performance, and drive meaningful results for a global initiative.